 As discussed previously, heavy rains in early 2012 resulted in new erosion on the southern face of the void.
 The area was remediated in late 2012 by Wards Earthmoving.
 Whilst works like this will occur as required, at this stage progression to final rehabilitation of the void have been delayed due to the pending Vickery Coal Project which will ultimately result in the Canyon void being backfilled with waste rock from the Vickery Project.
-Plate 16 and Plate 17 show the final void in mid 2013.
+Plate 14 and Plate 15 show the final void in January 2014.